-- Premium risk attritional risk: The increase from the previous SST is related to the growth in TPB. - Premium risk large: The reduction is due to the cancellation of most IGR Property treaties, which were exposed to large risks. - Nat Cat: The increase from the Previous SST is related to the growth in TPB, partially offset by purchasing more retrocession. - Reserve risk: The increase is related to the increase in TPB over the last two years resulting in higher reserves, in particular long-tail.
+- Premium risk attritional risk: The increase from the previous SST is related to the growth in TPB. - Premium risk large: The increase from the previous SST is related to the growth in TPB. - Natural catastrophe risk: The decrease from the previous SST is due to the weakening of the Euro against the Swiss Franc. - Reserve risk: The increase is related to the increase in TPB over the last three years resulting in higher reserves.